 Miniature Brownies for Valentine’s Day

-This may be my favorite recipe of all time.
+This may be my favourite recipe of all time.

 When I lived in Newfoundland, my best friend, Mike’s wife, Wendy, was a fantastic cook, baker and crafter.
 She was basically one of those people you’d love to hate because she was so great at everything, but she was such a nice person, you just couldn’t.